hyperspy/hyperspy/doc/dev_guide.rst

 Plot testing
 ^^^^^^^^^^^^
-Ploting is tested using the ``@pytest.mark.mpl_image_compare`` decorator of the `pytest mpl plugin <https://pypi.python.org/pypi/pytest-mpl>`_.
+Plotting is tested using the ``@pytest.mark.mpl_image_compare`` decorator of the `pytest mpl plugin <https://pypi.python.org/pypi/pytest-mpl>`_.
 This decorator uses reference images to compare with the generated output during the tests.
 The references images are located in the folder defined by the argument ``baseline_dir`` of the ``@pytest.mark.mpl_image_compare`` decorator.

 To run plotting tests, you simply need to add the option ``--mpl``: